amitofsk/dandy/docs/Dandy.md

 More specifically, you should have a pushbutton wired to a microcontroller, and your microcontroller should be connected to the computer by a USB cable.
 If you aren't pressing the pushbutton, the microcontroller sends the character `F` to the computer.
 If you are pressing the pushbutton, it sends `T`.
 We'll go through this example multiple ways.

-(Think of the pushbutton like a digital input...)
-<br><br>
+Think of the pushbutton like a digital input sensor that can either be in one of two possible states.
+You could instead replace it with a [tilt switch](https://www.digikey.com/en/products/detail/c-k/RB-220-07A-R/2747176), [limit switch](https://www.digikey.com/en/products/detail/e-switch/SS0750302F035P1A/16018860), or other such type of digital input sensor instead.

 ### 7.1 Set up the microcontroller and run the example

 You should still have the pushbutton wired to the microcontroller.
 We'll need it for this example.Now, let's program the microcontroller.
 Open the Mu or Arduino IDE.
 Re-open the blinky lights example from section 5.1.3.
-(See file src/microcontr/serialWriteMP.py, src/microcontr/serialWriteCP.py, or src/microcontr/serialWriteArd.py.)
+(See file microcontr/serialWriteMP.py, microcontr/serialWriteCP.py, microcontr/serialWritePSoC.py, or src/microcontr/serialWriteArd.py.)
  We'll use this program once again in this section.
 Run it, and then close the IDE for your microcontroller.
 Leave the microcontroller connected to your computer with the USB cable.
 <br><br>